Distributed Poisson multi-Bernoulli filtering via generalised covariance intersection: Approximate GCI Fusion of two PMBs

 The computation of the power of a PMB is intractable.
 Nevertheless, there is the following upper bound to the power of a PMB \cite[Eq.
 (2.12.2)]{Hardy_book34} that holds for $\omega\in\left[0,1\right]$

 That is, the power of a PMB density is upper bounded by an unnormalised PMB density, which can then be used as an approximation to the PMB.
-This type of approximation is standard in GCI fusion \cite{Battistelli13}.
+This type of approximation is standard in GCI fusion, for instance, it was used for Gaussian mixtures in \cite[Eq.
+(41)]{Battistelli13} and for multi-Bernoulli densities in \cite[Prop.
+2]{Wang17}.
+In particular, the approximation is accurate if the regions of the single-object space where the main mass of the densities $f_{1}^{\mathrm{p}}\left(\cdot\right)$, $f_{1}^{1}\left(\cdot\right)$,..., $f_{1}^{n_{1}}\left(\cdot\right)$ lie are non-overlapping \cite{Wang17}.
+In turn, this is more likely to happen in situations with separated objects, high probability of detection and low measurement noise.
 The resulting form of the power of a PMB is provided in the following lemma. \begin{lem} Let $\omega\in\left[0,1\right]$, the $\omega$-power of a PMB density $f_{1}\left(\cdot\right)$ of the form (\ref{eq:PMB_density}) is approximated by the upper bound (\ref{eq:upper_bound}) resulting in

 where $\alpha$ is a proportionality constant

 and $q_{1}\left(\cdot\right)$ is a PMB density

 where the PPP density $q_{1}^{\mathrm{p}}\left(\cdot\right)$ has intensity